Ok-Trygub/react_practice/README.md

-#### An implementation of the `TodoBox` component with the ability to add and remove notes.
+#### An implementation of the `PostCatalog` component, which outputs articles received from an external server.

-The elements are added in the reverse order.
-The new ones are always on top.